albaricoque1127/little-lemon/README.md

 Use the QR code with Expo Go on your device, or press `a` or `i` for Android/iOS simulator.

-Optional: Run SQLite setup scripts in `App.tsx` or your data initialization module to seed demo menu items and categories.
+Optional: Run SQLite setup scripts in `App.js` or your data initialization module to seed demo menu items and categories.

 ## 🎨 Features (in progress)

-- [x] Clean project scaffolding using Expo's blank TypeScript template
+- [x] Clean project scaffolding using Expo's blank JavaScript template
 - [ ] Dynamic menu UI with `SectionList`
 - [ ] Safe SQL parameter binding and search/filter logic
 - [ ] Grid-aligned, accessible components styled via custom design tokens